Not knowing how much money you should bet and raise is a very common mistake among beginners.

 If you hold a strong hand in your hand, you can calculate the appropriate bet size with our formula.
 In our example, we play blinds of $1/$2.
 This gives us a base bet of three times the big blind of $2 = $6.

 Two additional players have limped (We don’t count the forced bets of the small blind and big blind position).
 Therefore we add two additional big blind to our total = $4.

 Our base bet of $6 combined with the two limpers of $4 gives us a total of $10.
 When we click on the advice button, we can confirm that we indeed calculated the correct bet size:

 In this example, we hold a medium suited connector of 6 and 7 of diamond in our hand.
 The board shows two additional diamond cards ace and 8, which gives us 9 outs for a flush draw.

 During the game, we can click the “odds” button at any time to see the probabilities of various streets.
-We can see that our pot odds are 5.6:1 or 17.86%, our chance of drawing a flush is 1 in 5.1 (editor’s note: which is actually 4.1:1 — this has been changed in the current version of the poker game so that the way the odds are expressed is consistent).
+We can see that our pot odds are 5.6:1, our chance of drawing a flush is 1 in 5.1 (editor’s note: which is actually 4.1:1 — this has been changed in the current version of the poker game so that the way the odds are expressed is consistent).

-Our pot odds of 17.86% is smaller than the odds of drawing a flush 19.61%, so we should call this raise.
-(We ignore for a moment, that we have additional outs as well.
+The pot odds are greater than the odds of drawing a flush, so we should call this raise.
+(We ignore for a moment, that we may have additional outs as well.
 Furthermore, a discussion of “implied odds” is beyond the scope of this particular article.)